chobbledotcom/buttonkin/src/adventures/llama-warrior/index.md

 order: 3
 title: Llama Warrior
 system: Drama Llamas
-subtitle: A mighty drama llamas one shot for 3-5 players and a GM, or “Producer”
+subtitle: A mighty drama llamas one shot
 metaTitle: A Drama Llamas one-shot for 3-5 players and a Producer
 suitability: 3-5 players and a Producer.
 Around 3-5 hours of play
 external: [{ name: "Itch.io", url: "https://buttonkin.itch.io/llama-warrior" }]